willgibs/linkflow/README.md

 ## Features

-- Generate Page Sitemap: Instantly generate a visual sitemap of any webpage, neatly listing all the hyperlinks in one consolidated view.
+- Identify All Links: Instantly generate a visual sitemap of any webpage, neatly listing all the hyperlinks in one consolidated view.
 - Scan for Empty Links: Identify all empty links (`href="#"`) on the current webpage.
 These links are highlighted on the page for easy identification.
-- Export to CSV: Export the generated sitemap data directly into a CSV file for further analysis or for record keeping.
+- Export to CSV: Export the generated link data directly into a CSV file for further analysis or for record keeping.
-- Scroll to Link: From the list of empty links, simply click on a link to scroll to its location on the webpage.
+- Scroll to Link: From any list of links, simply click on a link to scroll to its location on the webpage.
 - Link Highlighting: Links are highlighted in green when a sitemap is generated, and broken links are highlighted in red for easy identification.
 - Ease of Use: All functionalities are available from the extension's popup window, no extra navigation is needed.

 ## Download

-To download Linkflow from the Chrome Web Store, click [here](https://chrome.google.com/webstore/).
+Download Linkflow from the Chrome Web Store [here](https://chrome.google.com/webstore/detail/linkflow/kmgkhecojimncfnoiaajcpekejfklejl).

-Note: v1.0 has been submitted for review.
-The link will be updated upon approval.

 ## Local Installation Guide